Interventional Processes for Causal Uncertainty Quantification

-The following settings are constant across all BO experiments, and so from now on we will assume we are optimising an abstract causal function $f: \mc X \to \bb R$, and $x$ is the intervention value.
+The following settings are constant across all BO experiments, and so in what follows we assume we are optimizing an abstract causal function $\gamma: \mc A \to \bb R$, and $a$ is the intervention value.
 Note that we target the CATE and ATT above while fixing the conditioning variable $B$ to zero, so this also covers those cases.

-\textbf{General BO settings:} For all methods and causal effects we use the expected improvement (EI) acquisition function, and run 10 BO iterations.
+\textbf{General BO settings:} For all methods and causal effects we use the expected improvement (EI) acquisition function, and run 10 BO iterations using Algorithm 1 in \citet{aglietti2020causal}.
 The kernel hyperparameters of each method are updated every $K=3$ iterations.
-We assess the performance of each method by the cumulative regret scores $\sum_{i=1}^{10} |f(x^*) - f(x^{best}_i)|$ and also through analysing the convergence profiles of $f(x^{best}_i)_{i=1}^{10}$ (here $x^{best}_i = \text{argmin}_{x \in \{x_1,..,x_i\}}|f(x^*) - f(x)|$ is the current best intervention).
+We assess the performance of each method by the cumulative regret scores $\sum_{i=1}^{10} |\gamma(a^*) - \gamma(a^{best}_i)|$ and also through analysing the convergence profiles of $\gamma(a^{best}_i)_{i=1}^{10}$ (here $a^{best}_i = \text{argmin}_{a \in \{a_1,..,a_i\}}|\gamma(a^*) - \gamma(a)|$ is the current best intervention).
 Cumulative regret rankings of methods can be sensitive to the number of iterations run.
 We focus on performance after 10 iterations (rather than a larger number) because in most real-life situations it is challenging to run more than 10 full scale experimental studies sequentially.
 Moreover, in healthcare situations this can be unethical: an exploratory intervention for a cancer drug dosage could cost livelihoods.
 We emphasise that finding the optimum (or achieving the same performance) in just two or three fewer iterations can have substantial practical impact.